 - Talk about stressors in your life.

-- Jot down notes during visit.
+- Jot down notes during the visit.

 - Ask for specific information: about specific medical conditions, risks/benefits/alternatives of treatments.
 Ask questions.